Fife Folklore Collections Guide

 Folk Collection 71 – National Old–time Fiddle Contest and Festival Oral History Project.
 This project, directed by Gary Eller and conducted by the Idaho Songs Project with Utah State University folklife interns, collects oral histories from contestants, musicians, staff, and locals connected to the festival during the 1950s to 1970s.
 Established in 1963 and rooted in the 1910s, the festival has grown to become a major event in Weiser, Idaho, attracting 5,000 to 10,000 attendees and featuring a vibrant campground jam scene.
 The project aims to preserve diverse perspectives for current and future fiddle contest personnel and folklife researchers.

-Folk Collection 74 – Utah Folklorist Image Collection is a digital collection of images of Utah's folklorists.
+Folk Collection 74 – Utah Folklorist Image Collection.
+This collection comprises images of Utah's folklorists.

 Folk Collection 75 – Beaver Mountain Oral History Project.
 This collection houses materials from the Beaver Mountain Oral History Project, which includes oral history interviews and photographs from Beaver Mountain volunteer ski patrol members, employees, owners, and guests.
 Also included are photographs of buildings such as the lodge, lifts, the ski patrol building, various outbuildings, and other locations related to Beaver Mountain.
 We are grateful to the Seeholzer family, particularly Travis Seeholzer, for granting permission to conduct this research.

 Folk Collection 76 – Intermountain West LGBTQ+ Oral History Project.
-This project, which is also featured in a digital exhibit, documents the experiences and histories of LGBTQ+ individuals in the Intermountain West region, preserving their stories for future generations.
+This project documents the experiences and histories of LGBTQ+ individuals in the Intermountain West region, preserving their stories for future generations.
 Through interviews with community elders, the project captures the evolving narratives of survival, trauma, and pride within marginalized communities, contributing to a broader understanding of the cultural landscape in the Intermountain West.
 By providing a platform for these voices, the project aims to foster a sense of belonging and heritage among LGBTQ+ individuals while addressing historical gaps in representation.

 Folk Collection 78 – The Adventures of the Heavenly Mother in the Landscape of the Church of Jesus Christ of Latter-Day Saints: 2010-2024.
 This ongoing oral history project, initiated by Bethany Brady Spalding and McArthur Krishna, explores the theological and cultural significance of the Doctrine of the Heavenly Mother within the LDS Church.
 Through mutual interviews and discussions, the project amplifies voices and narratives that celebrate women's spiritual agency and contributions within the faith community.
 The project began with interviews conducted at Utah State University and continues to gather insights and experiences related to this vital aspect of Latter-day Saint theology.